numbbo/coco/docs/bbob-biobj/functions/source/index.rst

  * :math:`K_{\rm id}^{f_\alpha}` =  2 \* :math:`K^{\rm biobj}_{\rm id}` + 1 and
  * :math:`K_{\rm id}^{f_\beta}` =  :math:`K_{\rm id}^{f_\alpha}` + 1

-If we find that conditions a. and b. above are not satisfied for all dimensions and functions in the ``bbob-biobj`` suite, we increase the instance-id of the second objective successfully until both properties are fulfilled.
+If we find that above conditions are not satisfied for all dimensions and functions in the ``bbob-biobj`` suite, we increase the instance-id of the second objective successively until both properties are fulfilled.
 For example, the ``bbob-biobj`` instance-id
 8 corresponds to the instance-id 17 for the first objective and instance-id 18 for the second objective while for the ``bbob-biobj`` instance-id 9, the